rstan_create_package() function helps get you started developing a

 rstan_create_package() is supported.

-rstan_create_package( path, fields = NULL, rstudio = TRUE, open = TRUE, stan_files = character(), roxygen = TRUE, travis = TRUE, license = TRUE, auto_config = TRUE )
+rstan_create_package( path, fields = NULL, rstudio = TRUE, open = TRUE, stan_files = character(), roxygen = TRUE, travis = FALSE, license = TRUE, auto_config = TRUE )

 The path to the new package to be created (terminating in the package name).